AbhineetJain/abhineetjain.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Senior Software Development Engineer at [Tesla](https://www.tesla.com), working in the Factory Software team at the Tesla Giga Factory in Austin, Texas.
+I am a Senior Software Development Engineer at [Tesla](https://www.tesla.com), working in the Factory Software team at the Tesla Giga Factory in Texas.

 I graduated from Georgia Tech with an MS degree in Computer Science.
 Specializing in computational robotics and perception, I explored safe and efficient learning techniques for dexterous manipulation with [Prof. Harish Ravichandar](https://harishravichandar.com){:target="\_blank"}.